PLCnext/CoffeeMachineDemo/README.md

 - If you have the Starter Kit with the article no. 1188165, please open: CoffeeMachine_nSK.pcweax

 Here change the IP address of your PLC back to 192.168.1.10.
-Also synchronize the PLC system time via the Cockpit option in PLCnext Engineer.
 Then download the demo project to the AXC F 2152.

 Open the Web-based Management and disable the User Authentication.